How do I know if home

 If you are a weather geek like me and keep track of monthly and yearly measurements, then a weather unit that sends data to an app is necessary.

-Both WeatherUnderground and Ambient Weather have interactive apps to store and display all types of the weather-related total.
+Both WeatherUnderground and Ambient Weather have interactive apps to store and display all types of weather-related total.

 From maximum high temperatures to how much rain, in particular, you receive in a month.